Urban density: Sustainability

 The link between urban density and aspects of sustainability remains a contested area of planning theory.
 Jan Gehl, prominent Urban Designer and expert on sustainable urbanism, argues that low-density, dispersed cities are unsustainable as they are automobile dependent.
 NASA, for example, has established a direct correlation between urban density and air pollution.

-Others, such as Randy O'Toole of the Libertarian Cato Institute, point to how raising densities results in more expensive real estate, greater road congestion and more localized air pollution.
+Others, such as Randal O'Toole of the libertarian Cato Institute, point to how raising densities results in more expensive real estate, greater road congestion, and more localized air pollution.
 At a broader level, there is evidence to indicate a strong negative correlation between the total energy consumption of a city and its overall urban density, i.e. the lower the density, the more energy consumed.
 The location and urban setting where densification processes occur therefore need to be considered for sustainable densification.

 Measurement

 Urban density is a very specific measurement of the population of an urbanized area, excluding non-urban land-uses.
 Non-urban uses include regional open space, agriculture and water-bodies.

 There are a variety of other ways of measuring the density of urban areas: